Understanding Voting Systems

 Minimizes the worst pairwise defeat to find the most acceptable candidate

-RankPoll also supports Baldwin, Nanson, Coombs, Majority Judgment, Approbation, Bottom Two Runoff, Smith, and more.
+RankPoll also supports Baldwin, Nanson, Coombs, Bottom Two Runoff, Smith, and more.

 Video resources